5 Most Famous Poems by Pablo Neruda

 Ricardo Reyes Basoalto was born in a small town in central Chile in 1904.
-He died of leukemia in Santiago on 23 September in 1973.
+He died of leukemia in Santiago in 1973.
 He was known as Pablo Neruda, which was his pen name.
 As we all know, he was a famous Chilean poet and politician.

 He started to write poetry when he was only ten years old.
 His father didn’t approve his literary ambitions.
 When Neruda was twelve, he met the Chilean poet Gabriela Mistral.
-She encouraged his literary efforts.
+She encouraged his writing talent.

-His literary works appeared in the magazines.
-In 1920 he published poems in the magazine Selva Austral, using his pen name to avoid conflict with his father.
+His writing appeared in the magazines.
+In 1920, he published poems in the magazine Selva Austral, using his pen name to avoid conflict with his father.
 When he was 19 years old, his poetry collection “Twenty Love Poems” and “A Song of Despair” made him a household name in Latin America.
 Over the decades, this collection sold millions of copies.

 This collection of love poems was controversial for its eroticism because Neruda was a very young author.
 He won the Nobel Prize for Literature in 1971.
 The novelist Gabriel Garcia Marquez once called Neruda "the greatest poet of the 20th century in any language."

 He was the most famous of his poetry.
-Despite the variety of his output, each of his books have a unity of style and purpose.
+Each of his books has a unique style.

 5 Most Famous Poems